P2U-SLAM: A Monocular Wide-FoV SLAM System Based on Point Uncertainty and Pose Uncertainty: Experiments

 \subsection{Evaluation on TUM-VI Benchmark}

 Three types of sequences of room, corridor, and magistrale are selected from the TUM-VI dataset to evaluate the performance of P2U-SLAM in various complicated environments such as rapid motion, duplicate textures, scene switches, and brightness changes.
-The resolution and FoV of fisheye image input are respectively set $512{\times}512$ and $360^{\circ}{\times}(0^{\circ}{\sim}95^{\circ})$, and the frequency of IMU data is $200Hz$ on the TUM-VI benchmark.
+The resolution and FoV of the fisheye image input are respectively set $512{\times}512$ and $360^{\circ}{\times}(0^{\circ}{\sim}95^{\circ})$, and the frequency of IMU data is $200Hz$ on the TUM-VI benchmark.
 The ground truth captured by the motion capture system is available for complete trajectory on room sequences, while unavailable except at the starting and ending points on corridor and magistrale sequences.
-Therefore, ATE serves as the suitable metric to measure the cumulative drift along the whole trajectory.
+Therefore, ATE serves as a suitable metric to measure the cumulative drift along the whole trajectory.

 The RMS ATE results obtained are compared with the most relevant open-source systems in Table~\ref{EVAL_on_TUMVI}.
 On room sequences, P2U-SLAM achieves comparable precision which is less than $0.1m$ with the state-of-the-art framework ORB-SLAM3 (monocular)~\cite{campos2021orb}.
 However, the cumulative drift of the ORB-SLAM3 increases significantly with the length of the test sequence on corridor and magistrale sequences like other VIO methods, while the P2U-SLAM always maintains the ATE of no more than $0.1m$ on every sequence.
 Considering that P2U-SLAM and ORB-SLAM3 use the same feature extraction method and multi-thread framework, the results in Fig.~\ref{fig_tum_robust} illustrate that the uncertainty method adopted by P2U-SLAM achieves a high degree of error stability in trajectory tracking within one kilometer.
+It is also worth noting that, with the support of the complete loop closure function and IMU data, LF-VISLAM also maintains excellent consistency on the TUM-VI sequences with multi-scale changes.
+However, it is still slightly inferior compared to P2U-SLAM, which has the support of dual uncertainties.

 Part of the multi-session experimental results on the TUM-VI dataset for P2U-SLAM are displayed in Fig.~\ref{fig_tum_3iew}.
 This figure is instrumental in demonstrating the system's capabilities in handling real-world scenarios with varying complexities.
 The top, side, and front views presented in the figure offer a three-dimensional perspective of the trajectory followed by the system, showcasing the accuracy and robustness of the P2U-SLAM in navigating through different environments.
 The figure highlights the system's ability to maintain consistency in trajectory mapping even in challenging conditions, which is a testament to the effectiveness of the point and pose uncertainty integration within the SLAM framework.
 Additionally, the experiment also demonstrates the map reuse and expansion capabilities of P2U-SLAM.